IshanSanjeev/Batch-16-DesignProject/How to Run.md

 This is a research-based project that is based on Virtual Assistant.
 In this project, JavaScript has been used smoothly for better research.

 # 🔥 Installation Process
-01. Download the project from GitHub (https://github.com/hello-shohanur/Virtual-Assistant.git)
+01. Download/Clone the project from GitHub (https://github.com/IshanSanjeev/Batch-16-DesignProject)

 02. Install Visual Studio Code